-Government grants mainly represented subsidy received from the PRC government as financial assistance provided to enterprises to ease the financial stress caused by the outbreak of COVID-19.
+Government grants mainly represented value-added tax refund and research and development subsidies received from the PRC government.
 The Group does not have unfulfilled obligations relating to these grants.

 7. PROFIT FROM OPERATIONS

 Profit from operations is arrived at after charging/(crediting) the following: